vineethkumarv/sv-wiki/Control-Flow.md

 `end `
 `endmodule `

- In this code , there are two variables a and b .
-The value assign to a = 10 after the 10sec and  parallel the value assign to b = 20 after the time delay of 20 sec .
+ In this code, there are two variables a and b.
+The value assigns to a = 10 after the 10sec and parallels the value assign to b = 20 after the time delay of 20 sec.

 Example2 -  Swapping of two numbers